diabolik13/Cavern/README.md

 ### Getting Started
 Please follow these steps to be able to run this project:

  1. Install required dependencies.
-It is highly recommended to install all dependencies in `pipenv` virtual environment (see [guide](https://realpython.com/pipenv-guide/)) using the pipfile (see [guide](https://pipenv-fork.readthedocs.io/en/latest/basics.html)).
+It is highly recommended to install all dependencies in `pipenv` virtual environment (see [guide](https://realpython.com/pipenv-guide/)) using the pipfile (see [guide](https://pipenv-fork.readthedocs.io/en/latest/basics.html)) to make sure that all necessary dependencies are installed and there are no conflicts in the libraries versions.

  2. Download [ParaView](https://www.paraview.org/) to see the results of the simulation (not compulsory).